fyber-engineering/offerwall-sample-app-android/README.md

-# OfferWall Edge Sample App
+# OfferWall Sample App

-This is the OfferWall Edge Sample application that shows you the basic usage of the OfferWall Edge SDK
+This is the OfferWall Sample application that shows you the basic usage of the OfferWall SDK

-For more information, please visit the [Android developer portal](https://android.fyber.com/docs/).
+For more information, please visit our [developer portal](https://developer.digitalturbine.com/).